anonymousDog12/PetzzlBackend/HighLevelDesign/blocking-report-content.md

 ## Functionalities

 - User can click on 3 dots on the top right corner of each post to report content
-- User can also do that from post detail page
+- User can also do that from post detail page, also 3 dots

+- Categorization of Reports: Allow users to categorize their reports (e.g., spam, harassment, inappropriate content).
+This can help in prioritizing and managing reports.

+- Confirmation Message: After a user reports a post, displaying a confirmation message can reassure them that their report has been filed.

 - Reported content will be immediately invisible to the current user

 - Users are given further options to block
 - Triggers an email to me, as well as writing it to database

 - If I do decide to remove, I will notify the user by email (will implement notification system later)